 If you don’t meet this prerequisite condition, you will need to obtain a professional card to be able to be self-employed in Belgium.

-There are two types of situations:
+There are two situations to consider:

-- You already have a basic idea of your project.
+You already have a basic idea of your project.

 Don’t think in terms of an idea, but in terms of a problem.
 The idea doesn’t matter.
 If it isn’t a solution to a frustrating situation or it doesn’t meet a consumer need, it won’t work.
 By thinking in terms of a problem to be solved, you can build a foundation which can receive many ideas.
 In fact, there is rarely a single solution to a given problem.
 Here are our tips to find a good idea.